We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Sodium chloride can come in the form of rock salt or solar salt.
 These two types have the same chemical makeup, but they are made by different processes:

-- Solar salt is made by an evaporation process, so it is much higher quality than rock salt.
+- Since solar salt is made by an evaporation process, it is of much higher quality than rock salt.

 - It's cheap.
 Rock salt is the most common ice melt because it is the least expensive.
 It’s even cheaper in the brine form than in the solid form.
-However, Solar salt is more expensive than rock salt.
+Solar salt is, however, more expensive than rock salt.

 - Rock salt is hard on plants and is not environmentally friendly.

-- It is endothermic (draws heat from its surroundings), so it is slower acting and less effective in extremely cold temperatures.
+- Since Rock salt is endothermic (drawing heat from its surroundings), it is less effective in extremely cold temperatures.

-- It is corrosive and leaves behind a white, powdery residue.
+- Rock Salt is corrosive and leaves behind a white, powdery residue.

 Those are some of the most popular and widely used kinds of ice melt.
-Hopefully now you can make a better decision about which one will be best for you!
+We hope that this information allows you to make a better decision about which one will be best for you!

 If you don't like the sound of any of the chemicals in the above list, here are 2 non-chemical alternatives to ice melt you could try.